bluesky66-dev/kibana/packages/kbn-tinymath/README.md

 using `yarn build` from the `packages/kbn-tinymath` directory.
 ### Running tests

-To test `@kbn/tinymath` from Kibana, run `yarn run jest --watch packages/kbn-tinymath` from the top level of Kibana.
+To test `@kbn/tinymath` from HyperSec Kibana, run `yarn run jest --watch packages/kbn-tinymath` from the top level of HyperSec Kibana.